alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 This role applies within a space.

-Space auditors can view apps, users and resources used within a space using either the command line or the [GOV.UK PaaS admin tool](https://admin.cloud.service.gov.uk/) (requires sign in), but cannot edit them.
+Space auditors can view apps, users and resources used within a space using the command line, but cannot edit them.
 This role is useful for viewing app data without modifying it, for example, monitoring time-series metrics data.

 ## Manage orgs, spaces and user roles